peteroupc/html3dutil/doc/BSplineCurve.md

 ### BSplineCurve#toArcLengthParam()

-Gets a curve evaluator object for a curve that follows the same path as this one but has its U coordinates remapped to an <i>arc length parameterization</i>.
+Gets a curve evaluator object for a curve that follows the same path as this one but has its u-coordinates remapped to an <i>arc length parameterization</i>.
 Arc length parameterization allows for moving along a curve's path at a uniform speed and for generating points which are spaced evenly along that